How to Get Free Plants

 What?
 Free plants?!
 You bet.
-With a little know-how and patience, obtaining free plants is a lot easier than you think.
+With a little know-how and patience, snagging free plants is a lot easier than you think.

 Connect socially with other plant enthusiasts.

 Honestly, this comes from Instagram.
-Once I created an Instagram for leaf&paw, I became connected plant lovers like myself who wanted to grow their collection.
+Once I created an Instagram for Leaf & Paw, I became connected to plant lovers like myself who wanted to grow their collection.
 I saw a photo of a user’s rubber tree I wanted and messaged her for a cutting if she ever pruned.
 She agreed, and I paid for shipping (like $1, so not totally free) and got a cutting of a variegated ficus I could not find anywhere in NY.
-Locally, check your local garden center or a plant boutique for plant groups to join.
+Basically, free plants in the mail.
+Locally, check your local garden center or a plant shop for plant groups to join.
 Many times groups will do an annual plant swap to clear out extras and starter plants they no longer need.

-Believe it or not, but houseplants are common on Craigslist and Facebook selling groups.
+Believe it or not, houseplants are common on Craigslist and Facebook selling groups.
+More and more people are selling cuttings, and now there are actual groups devoted to just swapping cuttings.
+There are big plants too!
 It’s not unusual I guess, since people move, houseplants get too big, or a family gets a new pet and are concerned about toxicity.
 Whatever the circumstance, it doesn’t hurt to check on FB or CL, especially during spring, summer, and fall.

 On Craigslist you’ll find them in the free, farm+garden, and household sections.
 On Facebook, there are actual plant groups (as said above) but county or city selling groups almost always have plant that needs a new home.
 Below is one of my pothos that was free from a friend who was closing her B&B. After a bit of trimming, he’s happy and growing like crazy.